-Our third goal was to make the machine and language simple enough to design autonomous systems (implicitly program) with evolutionary methods or for a person to explicitly program or both.
-Early and current neural network models [25], [31] are complicated to program or do not have a simple programming language for designing the network.
+Our third goal was to make the machine and language simple enough to design AEM programs implicitly, explicitly or both.
+An AEM program may be designed implicitly using evolutionary methods.
+An explicit AEM program is written by one or more persons.
+Early and current neural network models [26], [32] are complicated to program or do not have a simple programming language for designing the network.
 For the above reasons, implicit and explicit programmability were important criteria that influenced the design of the active element machine.